• 13 Nights / 14 days

 Tour Highlights

-• Enjoy a visit to the magnificent Taj Mahal.
+• Visit the stunning Taj Mahal.

 Tour Route - Where you'll visit